wpumacay/DeeprlND-projects/project1-navigation/REPORT.md

 Unfortunately, there are no convergence guarantees, and just using function approximation often leads to bad results due to unstable learning.
-In this context, Deep Q-learning, introduced in [2] helps to solve some of these issues by introducing two mechanisms that break some specific type correlations during learning which help stabilize the learning process.
+In this context, Deep Q-learning, introduced in [2] helps to solve some of these issues by introducing two mechanisms that break some specific type correlations during learning, which help stabilize the learning process.
 These are explained below.

 ### **Experience replay**